keegan-a/ChatGPT/README.md

 - `Ctrl` + `Shift` + `F` opens the Final Budget Showcase on demand.
 - Toggle **Auto-cycle themes** in the Budget Insights window to rotate aesthetics every 45 seconds.
 - Budgets now autosave locally—returning to the app restores your last plan unless you reset it.

+### Spending Mapper & AI imports

+- Open the **Spending Mapper** from Start → Data tools to paste plain-text statements or upload a screenshot.
+- Manual lines work best in the format `Category - Amount - cadence`.
+Supported cadences include daily, weekly, monthly, biweekly (converted to weekly), and yearly (converted to monthly).
+- To try AI assistance, paste an OpenAI API key (sk-...) and upload a statement image.
+The request is sent directly to OpenAI; no key is stored in the app.
+If you are offline or the key is missing/invalid the analysis will fail—manual entry always remains available.
+- Map detected entries to existing categories or create new ones, then apply them individually or all at once.

 ---